gamazeps/RobotS/README.md

 ## Build it

-This library currently (2015/10/27) needs to be build with a nightly version of rustc because it uses the clippy compiler plugin.
+This library can be built on a stable rustc (starting at 1.4.0) version.

-If you remove the compiler plugin, you will still need a beta version of the compiler since it uses weak pointers.
+If you want to compile it in dev version (in order to have clippy warnings) you will need a nightly version of rustc.

 In order to have multiple versions of the rust compiler on your machine you can use [multirust](https://github.com/brson/multirust).